FEATURED AIRSTRIP: LAS TRANCAS

 Each month we highlight an airstrip with hopes that you will get out and enjoy these special places.
 This month’s Featured Airstrip is Las Trancas in California.

 “It’s hard to put into words how beautiful Las Trancas airstrip is,” RAF President Bill McGlynn says.
 The strip north of Monterey Bay provides pilots an opportunity to enjoy spectacular Pacific coastal scenery and easy beach access.
 The 800-foot strip, 17CL lies just 125 feet above the beach.
-Camping is permitted on the field and a trail takes you down the cliff to the privately owned seashore where you are allowed to camp as well.
+A trail takes you down the cliff to the privately owned seashore where you are allowed to camp.

 Owner Big Creek Lumber Company signed a lease with the RAF to preserve this spectacular destination for public use.